Hammoudmsh/ML_based_infant_Crying_classification/README.md

 * [Results](#results)

 ## Introduction
-Crying is the natural way for infants to communicate with the world.
-The ability to interpret an infant’s cry and their need, especially for inexperienced parents helps understand physical, emotional, and developmental health.
-Its application extends to diagnoses of diseases like deafness, autism, and others.
-Training humans to percept infants’ cries is a difficult and long-term process, and still not that effective.
-Infant cry classification based on deep learning is a state-of-the-art, inexpensive, and more accurate approach than human perception.
-This study aims to build an accurate deep-learning model for infant cry classification.
-The used data is Donate Cry Corpus dataset of five classes: hungry, tired, burping, belly pain, and discomfort.
-Data augmentation techniques were applied to increase the data of all classes except hungry.
-We used Mel-spectrogram images and Time series imagining (TSI) algorithm outputs as features of our built model.
-Many experiments based on different image sizes for different TSI were conducted.
-A 30 Mel-frequency Cepstral coefficients (MFCCs) feature was generated and supplied to TSI algorithms.
-Using the Mel Spectrogram feature achieved 92.86% while using TSI achieved an accuracy of 71.43, 100, 49.23, 84.44, and 100% for Gramian Angular Summation Fields (GASF), Gramian Angular Difference Fields (GADF), Markov Transition Fields (MTF), Recurrence plots (RP), and RGB GAF respectively.
-The results show that, for different image sizes, using RGB GAF based on features achieved an accuracy of 100% on testing data.
+Crying is an inevitable character throughout the growth of infants, with conditions such as parents around them being understandable or the opposite being the case.
+This cry can be treated as an audio signal that carries a message about the infant’s feelings.
+The primary infant caregiver requires traditional ways of understanding these feelings.
+These feelings can be discomfort, hunger, sickness, etc. Failing to understand them correctly can cause a severe problem.
+Many solutions are attempting to solve this problem using different methods; however, due to the lack of proper audio feature representation and  classifier used, the achieved result requires further improvement.
+In this research, time-, frequency-, and time-frequency-domain feature representations are used to gain in-depth information about the audio signal.
+Time-domain features include Zero-crossing rate (ZCR), Root Mean Square (RMS), frequency-domain features include Mel-spectrogram and time-frequency-domain features include Mel-frequency Cepstral coefficients (MFCCs).
+Moreover, Time series imagining (TSI) algorithms are applied to transform 20-Mel-frequency Cepstral coefficients (MFCCs) features into images using different algorithms: Gramian Angular Difference Fields (GADF), Gramian Angular Summation Fields (GASF), Markov Transition Fields (MTF), Recurrence plots (RP), and RGB GAF.
+Then, these features are provided to different ML classifiers, such as Decision tree (DT), Random forest (RF), K nearest neighbors (KNN), and bagging.
+Using MFCCs, ZCR, and RMS as features achieved high performance, outperforming SOTA.
+Optimal parameters are found via the grid search method.
+Using 10-fold cross-validation, Our approach MFCCs-based RF classifier achieved an accuracy of 96.39%, outperforming State of the art Architecture of the scalogram-based shuffleNet classifier with an accuracy of 95.17%.
 The paper is <a href="" target=
 "_blank">Paper(will be added)</a>.
 ![Systemoveriew (1)](https://github.com/Hammoudmsh/Infant-Crying-Interpretation-based-on-Deep-Learning/assets/57059181/b539ea04-97da-4925-88cc-e005c0333663)
 **Research questions:**
 -